AudreyGermain/Game-Recommendation-System/README.md

 [VI.
 Conclusion: Discussion](#conclusion)<br/>

 ## I. Introduction <a name="introduction"></a>
 Like many young people, all member of this team have an interest in video games, more particularly in computer games.
-Therefore, this project has for goal to build a recommender system for computer game.<br/>
+Therefore, the project developed throughout this blog has for goal to build a recommender system for computer games.

-This project was implemented as our final project for the course Introduction to Artificial Intelligence (ITE351) at Hanyang University.<br/>

-For this project we are using the data from Steam the biggest video game digital distribution service for computer games.
-We will be using some user data and game data, the datasets used will be explained in detail further in this blog.<br/>
+For this project we are using the data from Steam, one of the biggest video game digital distribution service for computer games.
+We will be using two datasets, having each user and game data.
+These are explained in detail further in this blog.

+This project is implemented as our final project for the course "Introduction to Artificial Intelligence" (ITE3051) at Hanyang University during for the Fall 2019 semester.
-The primary focus of this project is to build a recommendation system that will recommend games for each user based on their preferences and gaming habits.
-In order to make our recommendation system the best possible, multiple algorithms

-will be implemented and compared to make the recommendation the most relevant possible for each users.<br/>
+The primary focus of this project is to build a recommender system used to recommend games to users based on their preferences and their gaming habits.
+In order to implement the best recommender system we possible can, multiple algorithms and approaches are developed in order to compare the recommendations produced by each one of them, allowing us to assess which algorithm produces more relevant recommendations for each user.

-There are three main types of recommendation system: collaborative filtering, content-based filtering and hybrid recommendation system.
+Recommender systems are widely used these days to recommend items users may potentially like.
+There are three main types of recommender system: collaborative filtering, content-based filtering and hybrid recommender system.

-The collaborative filtering is based on the principle that if two people liked the same things in the past, if one of them like something the other is likely to like it too.
-The advantage of this filtering method is that the algorithm doesn’t need to understand or process the content of the items it recommends.
-The content-based filtering is based on the description of the items to recommend similar items and recommend items similar to what a user likes.
-Finally, the hybrid recommendation system consists of combining content based and collaborative filtering, either by using an algorithm that uses both or by combining the recommendation found by both methods.
-According to research combining both results is a better recommendation than using only one of them. <br/>
+The collaborative filtering is based on the principle that if two people liked the same things in the past, if one of them likes something new, the others are likely to like it too.
+The advantage of the collaborative filtering method is that the algorithm doesn’t need to understand or process the content of the items it recommends.
+The content-based filtering uses the description of the items in order to recommend items similar to what a user likes.
+The hybrid recommender system consists on combining the content-based and the collaborative filtering, either by using an algorithm that uses both or by combining the recommendations produced by both methods which, according to research, results in better recommendations than those obtained by using only one of them.
+The collaborative filtering is based on the principle that if two people liked the same things in the past,

 The data used for a recommendation system can be explicit, such as comment or rating, or implicit, such as behavior and events like order history, search logs, clicks, etc.